skenderidis/nginx-gitops/YAML.md

 ## Spec
 The **`spec`** section outlines the high-level configuration of the application.
 It includes all the key fields used to control routing, security, TLS, upstream settings, and more.
-You can click on any `field` name in the table below to jump to its detailed description.
+You can click on any **fields** in the table below to jump to its detailed description.

 | Field              | Description | Type     | Required |
 |-------------------|-------------|---------|----------|